kln12/Interview_questions/README.md

 16.explain jenkins master-slave architexture?
 17.what are the plugins used in jenkins
 18.if you have 10 employees in your company, how can assign Jenkins access to these employee and give permission in Jenkins ?
 19. what is the command to remove the workspace or directory
+20.diff b/w bash and sh in shell script
+21.how